Sin and Iniquity Block Our Healing

 Are you prospering in the fruits of the Spirit in your soul?
 Are you walking in health?
 If not, we have great news for you, you can be!
 That is God’s perfect will for you!

-So what does it look like to live after the Spirit rather than according to the law of sin?
+So what does it look like to live after the Spirit of God rather than according to the law of sin and death?

 For, brethren, ye have been called unto liberty; only [use] not liberty for an occasion to the flesh, but by love serve one another.
 14 For all the law is fulfilled in one word, [even] in this; Thou shalt love thy neighbour as thyself.
 Galatians 5:13-14 KJV